Prithvish04/drone_embedded_systems_lab/README.md

-# Welcome to the Embedded Systems Laboratory software pack!
+# Instructions to use the code

 For starters cd to the in4073 folder, and read the in4073.c file.
 This is the quad side.
 In the pc_terminal folder exists a sample pc terminal.
 Study this as well.